Shuanglu/k8s_infra_azure/README.md

+[1]
-Provision a k8s cluster with below:
+Provision a k8s cluster on Azurew with below:
 - Terraform for deploying resource on Azure
   - Shared resource:
     - Vnet: k8s-vnet